endurantgames/cosmiclegends/src/classes/construct.md

 ### Prime Ability

-Your hero has the **Engine of Destruction** Prime ability common to all Monstrosities.
+Your hero has the **TBD** Prime ability common to all Constructs.

 :::::: {.ability-list .prime }::::::::::
-Engine of Destruction

-:   When you use your Core or Nova Power Words in a Power Stunt
-    or Combo to advance the Smash goal, add add 2 to the Effectiveness.
+To Be Determined

+:   TBD

 ::::::::::::::::::::::::::::::::::::::::::